python-rapidjson/python-rapidjson/docs/encoder.rst

       :returns: a *JSON-serializable* value

-      If implemented, this method is called whenever the serialization machinery finds a Python object that it does not recognize: if possible, the method should returns either a *JSON encodable* version of the `value` or an already encoded bytes object that will be used verbatim, whitespace included:
+      If implemented, this method is called whenever the serialization machinery finds a Python object that it does not recognize: if possible, the method should returns a *JSON encodable* version of the `value`, otherwise raise a :exc:`TypeError`:

       .. doctest::